Salt and Sacrifice: Development

-Salt & Sacrifice is the sequel to Salt and Sanctuary, a game developed by the husband and wife team Ska Studios, James and Michelle Silva.
+Salt & Sacrifice is the sequel to Salt and Sanctuary, a game developed by the husband-and-wife team Ska Studios, James and Michelle Silva.
 While the game was in production James Silva showed screenshots of the game to his friend, Shane Lynch, who suggested that it should have online multiplayer; multiplayer was also the most requested feature for Salt and Sanctuary's players.
 Within weeks Lynch was able to produce the netcode necessary to run a multiplayer game.
 According to Silva the team developed the game "from the ground up as a multiplayer game", and ensured that players can join other players' session in a more accessible and seamless way.
 While Silva originally envisioned the game as a more linear experience which consisted of several short missions, Lynch convinced him to change the scope of the game to focus more on exploration.
 Monster Hunter was also an important source of inspiration for the team.

 Salt and Sacrifice was announced in June 2021 by Ska Studios.
-The game was released for PC via the Epic Games Store, PlayStation 4 and PlayStation 5 on 10 May 2022.
+The game was released for Windows via the Epic Games Store, PlayStation 4 and PlayStation 5 on May 10, 2022, and was released for Nintendo Switch and Windows via Steam on November 7, 2023.